davidahouse/DHJobController/README.md

 ## License

-RAJobController is available under the MIT license.
+DHJobController is available under the MIT license.
 See the LICENSE file for more info.